Last updated on December 9th, 2021

 It’s natural to want to mimic the smoking experience as closely as possible when you first switch to vaping.
 One of the greatest benefits of vaping, though, is that you’re no longer tied to just one flavor.

-No tobacco cigarette can taste like strawberry ice cream, pink bubble gum or salt water taffy.
+No tobacco cigarette can taste like strawberry ice cream, or frosted grape.
 Only when you explore the other e-liquid flavors available will you begin to realize how much better than smoking vaping truly is.

 Before you fill a new tank for the first time – and each time you replace the coil head – place a bit of e-liquid on each of the coil’s wick openings.
 Install the coil and fill the tank as normal.
 Wait several minutes before using the tank for the first time.
 If you’re waiting several seconds between puffs for the wick to re-saturate, you should no longer notice a burned taste.
 If you do notice a burned taste, the next tip on this list probably applies to you.